 Worried about Coronavirus?

-BWC Coronavirus action plan
+BWC Coronavirus recovery plan - August 2020

 • Please click on the following link to see the current BHIVA guidance / statements in relation to people living with HIV and coronavirus which we hope is helpful: https://www.bhiva.org/Coronavirus-COVID-19

 As the situation continues to evolve we may to adapt the above plan over the next few months and we will update information on the website accordingly.

 THANK YOU FOR YOUR UNDERSTANDING & PATIENCE AT THIS VERY CHALLENGING TIME.